Skip to content

 To be eligible for selection, each applicant must:

-• Be enrolled in a UC Merced undergraduate degree program until Fall 2022 in the sciences, technology, engineering or mathematics (STEM)
+• Be enrolled in a UC Merced undergraduate degree program through Fall 2026 in sciences, technology, engineering or mathematics (STEM)

-• Be a US citizen or permanent resident (funding source requirement)
+• Be a US citizen or permanent resident (funding source requirment)

 • Be able to demonstrate potential for success in a graduate program